piscilus/cvc/README.md

 ## Encoding

-This tool assumes that all characters are encoded as single bytes.
-However, the C23 standard (upcoming ISO/IEC 9899:2023) permits multibyte characters.
+**cvc** assumes that all characters are encoded as single bytes.
+However, the C23 standard (upcoming ISO/IEC 9899:2023) permits multibyte characters to represent members of the character set.
+However, this is locale-specific and therefore not within the scope of this program.

 ## Basic source character set